prosimo-io/terraform-provider-prosimo/docs/resources/namespace.md

 page_title: "prosimo_namespace Resource - terraform-provider-prosimo"
 subcategory: ""
 description: |-
-  Use this resource to create/modify/Delete namespace policies for assigning/exporting/withdrawing networks.
+  Use this resource to create/modify/Delete namespace policies and assignment of networks.
 ---

 # prosimo_namespace (Resource)

-Use this resource to create/modify/Delete namespace policies for assigning/exporting/withdrawing networks.
+Use this resource to create/modify/Delete namespace policies and assignment of networks.

 This resource is usually used along with `terraform-provider-prosimo`.